 (6) Restricted Licenses.

 (a) Nature of Restrictions.
+The Board shall determine whether an applicant is, qualified, competent and of good moral character in order to hold a restricted license to practice medicine.
 An applicant for a license issued under M.G.L. c.
 112, § 5A shall first satisfy all the applicable prerequisites to licensure outlined in 243 CMR 2.02(1), except the electronic health records requirement in 243 CMR 2.02(1)(l) shall not be required.
 If the Board determines that an applicant's qualifications and professional training indicate that the Board should restrict his or her practice of medicine, the Board may issue a license restricted to any of the following:

 1. A specialty or specified procedures within the specialty in which the applicant is a diplomate; or